apache/doris-website/docs/admin-manual/memory-management/memory-tracker.md

   - SegCompaction: The memory sum of all SegCompaction tasks, a subset of Orphan.
   - SegmentMeta: memory use by segment meta data such as footer or index page, a subset of Orphan.
   - TabletManager: The memory consumed by the storage engine get, add, and delete Tablet, a subset of Orphan.
-  - BufferAllocator: Only used for memory multiplexing in the non-vectorized Partitioned Agg process, a subset of Orphan.

 - DataPageCache: Used to cache data Pages to speed up Scan.
 - IndexPageCache: The index used to cache the data Page, used to speed up Scan.
 - SegmentCache: Used to cache opened Segments, such as index information.
-- DiskIO: Used to cache Disk IO data, only used in non-vectorization.
 - ChunkAllocator: Used to cache power-of-2 memory blocks, and reuse memory at the application layer.
 - LastSuccessChannelCache: Used to cache the LoadChannel of the import receiver.
 - DeleteBitmap AggCache: Gets aggregated delete_bitmap on rowset_id and version.